 Petitioner Murray American Energy, Inc., by Counsel Denise D. Pentino and Aimee M. Stern, appeals the decision of the West Virginia Workers' Compensation Board of Review ("Board of Review").
-Rex Ashley, by Counsel Robert L. Stultz, filed a timely response.
+Rex Ashely, by Counsel Robert L. Stultz, filed a timely response.

-The issue on appeal is additional compensable conditions.
-The claims administrator denied a request to add right shoulder impingement syndrome and cervical disc displacement to the claim on April 4, 2018.
-The Office of Judges reversed the decision in its September 18, 2018, Order and added the conditions to the claim.
-The Order was affirmed by the Board of Review on February 22, 2019.
+The issue on appeal is medical benefits.
+The claims administrator denied authorization of a right shoulder subacromial decompression Mumford procedure with possible rotator cuff repair on May 21, 2018.
+The Office of Judges reversed the decision in its November 15, 2018, Order and authorized the requested surgery.
+The Order was affirmed by the Board of Review on April 19, 2019.